ballerina-attic/module-ballerinax-pagerduty/README.md

 ## Feature Overview

-Following groups are provided by Ballerina to interact with different API groups of the pagerDuty REST API.
+The following groups are provided by Ballerina to interact with different API groups of the pagerDuty REST API.
-1. **pagerDuty:Account** - The `Account` used to initiate the contact with pagerDuty API and create all the associated sub groups with the operations.
+1. **pagerDuty:Account** - The `Account` used to initiate the contact with the pagerDuty API and create all the associated sub groups with the operations.
-2. **pagerDuty:Users** - The `Users` will be used to create/get/delete the User/Contact method/ Notification rule.
+2. **pagerDuty:Users** - The `Users`, which will be used to create/get/delete the User/Contact method/ Notification rule.
-3. **pagerDuty:EscalationPolicies** - The `EscalationPolicies` will be used to create/get/update/delete the escalation policy
+3. **pagerDuty:EscalationPolicies** - The `EscalationPolicies`, which will be used to create/get/update/delete the escalation policy.
-4. **pagerDuty:Schedules** - This `Schedules` will be used to create/get/delete the schedule.
+4. **pagerDuty:Schedules** - The `Schedules`, which will be used to create/get/delete the schedule.
-5. **pagerDuty:Services** - This `Services` will be used to create/update|delete the services/integration.
+5. **pagerDuty:Services** - The `Services`, which will be used to create/update|delete the services/integration.
-6. **pagerDuty:Extensions** - This `Extensions` will be used to create/get/update/delete the extension.
+6. **pagerDuty:Extensions** - The `Extensions`, which will be used to create/get/update/delete the extension.
-6. **pagerDuty:Incidents** - The `Incidents` used to create/get/update/manage/delete/snooze the incidents and add note into that.
+7. **pagerDuty:Incidents** - The `Incidents`, which will be used to create/get/update/manage/delete/snooze the incidents and add the note into that.

 ## Getting Started